disaster-robotics-proalertas/water_sampler_ros/README.md

 This ROS package provides a driver for Atlas Scienfitic's [EZO-PMP](https://www.atlas-scientific.com/product_pages/peristaltic/ezo-pmp.html) water dosing pumps (in python), as well as a ROS node for advertising services for operations with the pump, such as check pump state, fill pump, etc.
 Specifically, the [PMP driver](https://github.com/disaster-robotics-proalertas/water-sampler-ros/blob/master/scripts/PumpControl.py) implements functions which issue commands to the pumps via I2C (e.g., report dosing volume, fill doser up to X mL), and the [ROS sampler service node](https://github.com/disaster-robotics-proalertas/water-sampler-ros/blob/master/scripts/sampler_srv_node.py) externalizes these functions as ROS services, so any system in the ROS environment can call them.

 This package was primarily designed to be used on a Raspberry Pi Zero, controlling four pumps on a Platypus Lutra Prop autonomous boat, for water quality monitoring applications.
-The hardware and electrical connections' schematic required to use it is illustrated below using [Fritzing](http://fritzing.org/home/).
+Although the water sampler was designed and built by Platypus LLC, the electronics and software were replaced compared to the original.
+The hardware and electrical connection schematics required to use it are illustrated below in [Fritzing](http://fritzing.org/home/).
 ![Alt text](docs/images/Sampler_fritzing.png?raw=true "Sampler's electric schematic")

 We named the four pumps with numbers from 0 to 3, and address them internally in the [PMP driver](https://github.com/disaster-robotics-proalertas/water-sampler-ros/blob/master/scripts/PumpControl.py).